US Job Market 2026: 7 Resume Strategies to Beat AI Screeners & Land More Interviews

 | Workday | ~35% (enterprise) | Strips formatting; parses by section headers | Use standard section headers: “Work Experience”, “Education”, “Skills”.
 No columns, no graphics. |

 Recruiter secret: “I can tell within 3 seconds if a resume was written for the ATS or just copy-pasted.
-The ones written for the ATS — and then cleaned up for me — go straight to the interview pile.” — Senior Recruiter, Amazon (speaking anonymously)
+The ones written for the ATS — and cleaned up for me — go straight to the interview pile.” — Senior Recruiter, Amazon (anonymous)

 Strategy #3: Lead With Skills, Not Chronology

-By 2026, 52% of US employers have removed degree requirements from at least some positions.
-Google, Apple, IBM, and Bank of America now hire more skill-tested candidates than degree-holders.
+52% of US employers dropped degree requirements in 2026.
+Google, Apple, IBM, Bank of America — they all hire more skill-tested candidates than degree-holders now.

 - Put a “Core Competencies” section in the top third of your resume